 Overall, it is better to attend bigger group events than several mini-group events because you are able to spend time with more people with just one outing.

 Thus, home get-togethers with friends and families and holiday parties where participants can contribute to food and drinks are best.

-Set a minimum price for all your gifting.
-If you can only afford a $10 or $20 gift then find something the person will enjoy or opt for a gift card.
+Set a minimum price for all your gifts.
+If you can only afford a $10 or $20 gift, find something the person will enjoy or opt for a gift card.

-Furthermore, if you already own these items don’t be tempted to replace them.
-Only replace these items if they’re damaged and they’re too expensive or time-consuming to repair.
+Only replace these items if they’re damaged, and they’re too expensive or time-consuming to repair.